Building a SAML IDP

 <ds:Signature xmlns:ds="http://www.w3.org/2000/09/xmldsig#">

-Luckily there's the xml-crypto library that handles this nicely.
-This code will sign the assertion node and add the signature inside the same node:
+xml-crypto handles this nicely.
+This snippet signs the assertion node and drops the signature inside it:

 const xpath = "/*[local-name(.)='Response']/*[local-name(.)='Assertion']";